In 2018, the UK government published a waste management strategy for England.

 Food waste in the education sector is particularly expensive, costing £2,100 per tonne.
-Over the course of a year, local authorities will dish out £250 million to manage food waste.
+Over a year, local authorities will dish out £250 million to manage food waste.

 Equally, Landfill Tax adds to an avoidable cost.
 Estimates suggest that local authorities could save £6.4 million by utilising more sustainable methods of waste management.

-The problem can be tackled by both local authorities and individually at education organisations.
+The problem can be tackled by both local authorities and individual education organisations.

 Sustainable schools lead the way